If you require more help in identifying a gold hallmark, try our gold hallmark identification wizard.

 As you can see, this ring was assayed in Birmingham.

 The final stamp on our ring is the date stamp which tells us the year this item was tested and certified for fineness.
-The shape of our letter ‘T’ tells us this ring was hallmarked in 1968.
+Date identification is outside of the scope of this article, but in this instance, the shape of our letter ‘T’ tells us this ring was hallmarked in 1968.

 Our Popular Pages